layoutBox/PinLayout/README.md

 ## PinLayout principles and philosophy <a name="introduction"></a>

 * Manual layouting.
 No magic, pure code, full control.
+* Fast, PinLayout exist to be simple and fast as possible!
+In fact it is fast as manual layouting.
+See [performance results below.](#performance)
 * Layout one view at a time.
 * Concise syntax.
 Layout most views using a single line.